HwWobbe/MwsH/ReadMe.md

         - Privacy may require the use of offLine ( local) ) tools
           - evaluate the use of CoPilot in these ConText(s)
             - ask Prw if we have Enterprise access
               - if not, ask Dpl if we should
+                - CoPilot will then work in Private repos
             - at the very least this is EdD - and educational
               - Enumerate the UnCertainties
                 - this should also be a boost talk that I am well prepared for